Complaining about NHS dental treatment

 If you would rather not go directly to the practice, you can contact NHS England, which is responsible for NHS dental services.

 If you're not happy with the way your complaint was handled – either by the dental practice or NHS England – you may wish to contact the Parliamentary and Health Service Ombudsman (PHSO).

-The PHSO makes the final decision on complaints that haven't been resolved by NHS England.
+The PHSO makes the final decision on complaints that have not been resolved by NHS England.
 You can call on 0345 015 4033 or use the PHSO's secure online form to raise your complaint (this only applies to NHS services in England).